Stargardts Disease Treatments NYC by Marc Bystock L.Ac.

 How Acupuncture Treats Stargardt's Disease

 Traditional Chinese Medicine (TCM) always searches for the systemic root causes of any disorder.
 The eyes do not exist in isolation but are intricately connected to the rest of the body.
 Therefore, the eyes are an outward expression of other related imbalances throughout the body.
 In TCM, the liver connects to the eyes via meridians.
 The liver holds blood made from the digestive system.
-Therefore, if the digestive system does not make healthy blood and the liver does not function optimally to deliver the blood, then imbalances may become inherent.
+Therefore, if the digestive system does not produce healthy blood and the liver does not function optimally to deliver it, then imbalances may become inherent.

 Contact NYC Acupuncturist Marc Bystock L.Ac. for Stargardt's Disease Treatments